Getting Started

 Done!

-State changes now sync automatically between React Native and Swift.
-Increment from either side and both update immediately.
+State changes now sync automatically between React Native and native host code on both platforms.

 Next Steps